 The yoni cup is a reusable cup made of soft silicone that is worn internally like a tampon, that collects - rather than absorbs - your menstrual flow.
-Naturally odorless, biocompatible, and chemical free, the yoni cup is a healthy and sustainable alternative to pads and tampons.
+Naturally odourless, biocompatible, and chemical free, the yoni cup is a healthy and sustainable alternative to pads and tampons.

 Because it has 3 to 4 times the capacity of a regular tampon, you can wear it for up to 8 hours before emptying.
 Yes, that means you only have to change it twice a day, and can sleep with it in.
 How amazing, right?

 Once inserted, the yoni cup's flexible design molds to your internal shape so you can comfortably wear it to to yoga class, on a big hike, swimming on your holiday, or just relaxing on the couch.

 The yoni cup is made of durable silicone that can last up to 10 years with proper care.
 If your cup is ripped or torn, or the silicone is showing visible signs of wear or deterioration, it’s time to replace your cup.

 The small size yoni cup hold 25ml of fluid, three times the amount of a regular tampon.
 The regular size hold 30ml which is four times the amount of a regular tampon.

 To compare, the largest tampons max out at 18ml of fluid.

 There are several factors that play a role in choosing a size.
 Some women use the small cup for lighter flows and the regular size for heavier flows.
 The small cup might also be best fit for those with a lower cervix, and the regular cup for those with a higher cervix.
 See our Size Guide for additional guidelines to consider when choosing a size.

 Cleaning and Care